bernhardAxonIvy/doc/source/designer-guide/process-modeling/casemap.rst

 were started in the stage before the switching happened.
 This is mainly important if the stage switch was performed programmatically using the ``ivy.casemap`` API.
-The process developer should consider to change the state (e.g. destroy) of existing tasks manually before switching to another stage change.
+The process developer should consider to change the state (e.g., destroy) of existing tasks manually before switching to another stage change.